The quick answer

 Key Tax Advice

 Do not get caught by the tax settlements legislation.
 MVLs are designed to be used on selling up and retiring from that type of business.
-If you start the same business again within tow years you may lose the Entrepreneurs’ Relief.
+If you start the same business again within two years you may lose the Business Asset Disposal Relief.

 Also note that in these cases HM Revenue and Customs may think the “Goodwill” of one business has been transferred from the old one to a new one and will tax you on it.
 Sometimes companies use a Section 110 Scheme of Arrangement to re-organise the ownership whilst saving tax.
 This is a type of MVL.